PyConPL/Book/2015/presentations/attaching_legs_to_a_snake/text.md

 ## Population size - reference counting

 Python automatically manages memory using **reference counting** and a cyclic garbage collector.
-Reference counting means that for each Python object (```PyObject```) the interpreter stores a count of how many other object are referencing it.
+Reference counting means that for each Python object (```PyObject```) the interpreter stores a count of how many other objects are referencing it.
 Say you have two dictionaries:
 ```
 dict_a = {'a': 'VALUE'}
 dict_b = {}